karen-wang/writing-samples/README.md

 **[How to Analyze Your Yearly Expenses in Colab](https://github.com/karen-wang/colab-yearly-expenses/blob/main/How_to_Analyze_Your_Yearly_Expenses_in_Colab.ipynb)**

-A tutorial on how to use the `pandas` library to analyze your spending habits.
+A tutorial on how to use Google Colaboratory and the `pandas` library to analyze your spending habits.